Managing Freelance Digital Marketers: How Find, Hire & Retain Top Talent

 • Requested wages in line with your expectations and budget.

-As part of the interview process, it’s a good idea to consider soft skills, such as whether the person asks you questions, communicates well, appears enthusiastic, and if they followed your instructions well.
+As part of the interview process, it’s a good idea to consider soft skills, such as whether the person asks you questions, communicates well, appears enthusiastic, and follows your instructions well.

 Step 3: Shortlist your preferred candidates.